-- · be 25 years or older; - · have a minimum of three years' work experience; - have completed a recognized tertiary degree.
-Candidates not meeting the tertiary degree requirement, but whom the Senate considers to have high potential based on other selection criteria, may be required to complete further assessments as determined by the School.
+Be 25 years or older;

+Have a minimum of three years' work experience;

+Have completed a recognised tertiary degree.
+Candidates not meeting the tertiary degree requirement, but whom the Senate considers to have high potential based on other selection criteria, may be required to complete further assessments (Portfolio of Learning/POL) as determined by the School and can be admitted via the Recognition of Prior Learning route.
+(RPL)